DATA HASN’T JUST BEEN TRAPPED.

 The need to connect these islands has never been more pressing.
 But equally as important is the need to integrate data independently of those connections—in a separate, decoupled layer that ensures true data mobility.

-Emerging technologies have finally made it possible to aggregate the growing amount of scientific data that needs to be managed.
+Emerging technologies are making it possible to aggregate the growing amount of scientific data that needs to be managed.
 But, so far, the solutions that deliver this aggregation have come with a catch.

 Many platforms that tackle the challenges created by data lakes require unique protocols, ontologies, and vendor-controlled data structures—along with proprietary instruments and system integration capabilities.